 Please note: if You fail to make any payment by the due date and having failed to raise an objection in accordance with the conditions above, we will be entitled to suspend provision of any and all further Services until payment is made in full.
 If it is deemed there is a purposeful failure to pay, this may result in legal proceedings being brought against you and/or your organisation.
 If your account is forwarded to our debt collection agents then you will be held responsible for all costs plus a £100 (plus VAT) administration fee for each individual invoice which you have failed to pay by the due date.
 Handsam Ltd reserves the right to charge interest at up to 10% above bank base rate operative at the time of default, accruing daily.
 All administration and interest charges are deemed to be due within seven days of notification.
 Failure to pay will result in immediate formal legal action being taken.

-Please note that one on-site training session is only included in the price of your first year’s subscription to the Handsam Health and Safety system.
+Please note that any agreed on-site training session is only included in the price of your first year’s subscription to the Handsam Health and Safety system.
 Thereafter, additional on-site training sessions must be paid for at the prevailing rate, plus VAT, plus travel expenses.
 Travel expenses are still payable for the initial session.
 Please also note that if any training session or any visit by Handsam has to be cancelled with less than two full working days’ notice, or if it is unable to take place for any reason once we have reached your site, or if we have pre-purchased any item such as hotel room or train ticket at a non-refundable rate in order to save money for our clients’ expenses, then you will be liable to refund all incurred expenses in full and pay for the rearranged training session, the price of which is £300 plus VAT plus expenses, which will only take place once the refunds or charges for the cancelled session are received.

 The General Data Protection Regulation, which came into force in May 2018, implements the following rights for individuals, some of which are new and others build upon existing data protection legislation.
 If you would like to exercise any rights detailed below in relation to the services provided by Handsam please contact our client support team.